 The insolvency practitioner will work out an ‘arrangement’ covering the amount of debt you can pay and a payment schedule.
 They must do this within a month of being appointed.

-They’ll write to creditors about the arrangement and invite them to a meeting to vote on it.
+They’ll write to creditors about the arrangement and invite them to vote on it.

-If you don’t meet the agreed payment schedule, any of your creditors can apply to wind up your business.
+If you do not meet the agreed payment schedule, any of your creditors can apply to wind up your business.